esbev/Wheels-of-Date-Night/README.md

         AS A romantic couple
-        I WANT to get unique ideas for dinner and a movie SO THAT I can plan a quick and spontaneous date night GIVEN a pair of spinner wheels and a spin button
+        I WANT to get unique ideas for dinner and a movie SO THAT I can plan a quick and spontaneous date night

 - ### Acceptance Criteria

-        WHEN I click on the spin button
+        GIVEN a pair of spinner wheels and a spin button WHEN I click on the spin button
-        THEN I am presented with two spinning wheels WHEN I view the wheels stop
+        THEN I both wheels begin to spin
+        WHEN I view the wheels stop
-        THEN I am presented with a random cuisine type and a random film genre WHEN I am presented with a random cuisine type and a random film genre THEN I am automatically presented with 5 random dishes from the cuisine type and 5 random movies from the film genre WHEN I click on a dish and a movie
+        THEN I am presented with a random cuisine type and a random film genre.
+        WHEN I am presented with a random cuisine type and a random film genre THEN I am automatically presented with 5 random dishes from the cuisine type and 5 random movies from the film genre.
+        WHEN I click on a dish and a movie
-        THEN I am presented with a save button
+        THEN I am presented with an enabled Accept button.
-        WHEN I click the save button
+        WHEN I click the Accept button
-        THEN I am presented with a list of saved date nights with my food and movie selections, and the dish and movie lists clear
+        THEN I am presented with a list of saved date nights with my food and movie selections along with a clear button to clear previous entries.
-        WHEN I comeback to the page
+        WHEN I refresh the page
-        THEN I can view all previously saved date nights
+        THEN I can view all previously saved date nights.

-- ### Motivation and Development
+- ### Motivation/Development

-    - #### Motivation / One-minute-pitch
+    - #### One-minute-pitch

-            Everyone has their comfort food, their regular dishes they cook, their regular restaurants, their favorite items on a menu they choose every single time, their regular TV shows, their regular channels they watch, those same old movies they watch again and again and again.
-Unfortunately date nights are not immune to these default parameters as well.
+            Everyone has their favorite comfort food, their go-to cooking recipes, their regular restaurants, and even their favorite items on a menu that they choose every single time.

+            They also have their regular TV shows, binging the same show over and over to the point where you know the script by heart.
+Movies wouldn’t just be a one time experience, but a WEEKLY routine.
+We are creatures of habit and unfortunately date nights are not immune to these familiar feelings of excitement becoming commonplace and bland.

-            But nevertheless you find yourself again with a evening alone with your signifcant other but you don't have time to plan a big date.
-So it looks like your going to have to settle for another thoughtless, monotonous, boring, tasteless "Dinner and a Movie."
+            But nevertheless, you find yourself again on an evening alone with your significant other with no big plans for an exciting date.
+It looks like you’re just going to have to settle for another thoughtless, monotonous, boring, and tasteless "Dinner and a Movie”.

             We take the thoughtless and think for you.